Veams/generator-veams/README.md

   Skips app welcome message.

+## Default Installation
+You can scaffold your project in an instance.
+The first question is:
+"Choose your installation route:"
+If you choose "Standard installation" you skip the rest of the questions and get the default values.

 ## Plugins and Modules
 You can apply multiple addons and grunt modules to your project.
 Just choose specific ones: